marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/second.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SECOND, time, elapsed, elapsed time

 .. _second:

-.. index:: SECOND

-.. index:: time, elapsed

-.. index:: elapsed time

 SECOND --- CPU time function
 ****************************